kbrown55347/salary-calculator/README.md

 ## Development Plan
 - [x] Create & source html, js, jquery and css files
-- [] Write HTML that will be rough template of app (with titles, inputs, buttons, table)
+- [x] Write HTML that will be rough template of app (with titles, inputs, buttons, table)
-- [] Write "add employee info" functionality
+- [x] Write "submit employee info" functionality
-- [] Use jQuery to append employee input info to table in DOM
+- [] Use jQuery to collect employee info on click of submit button and append to DOM in a row of a table
 - [] Write "calculate monthly cost" functionality
 - [] Use jQuery to display total monthly cost on DOM
 - [] Write "delete employee info" functionality